plugcrypt/CRT-Nodes/README.md

 3. **Remove Trailing Comma**:
    - This node takes a string input and removes the last trailing comma, providing a clean string output for the Flux LoRA training "block_args".

+4. **lora loader str**:
+   - This is a simple LoRA Loader that can output the name of the model loaded as a string, with a switch to also embed the strength if wanted.

+5. **boolean transform node**:
+   - Clamp list value to 1 if non zero

 Easy LoRA Trainer - https://civitai.com/models/743615/easy-lora-trainer
 ![2024-09-27 11_57_58-_Unsaved Workflow](https://github.com/user-attachments/assets/9c753b6c-c3f0-4c25-8a0c-656152e0ab6b)
 ![2024-09-27 12_09_34-run_nvidia_gpu - Copie bat - Raccourci](https://github.com/user-attachments/assets/2762cda0-aec0-4e3e-8657-43925dd690f1)